mypebble/django-pgviews/README.md

 You now have to use the `.view` module directly.

+### Django 1.10 Note

+When updating to Django 1.10, if you see `AttributeError: can't set attribute` when you try to migrate or run tests, you need to check your migrations for where `_base_manager` or `_default_manager` get set on the model and replace it with `objects` inside the migration.

+This also applies to [Django MPTT](https://django-mptt.github.io/django-mptt/upgrade.html#id1) who have covered this in a bit more detail.

 ## Python 3 Support

 Django PGViews supports Python 3 in versions 0.0.7 and above.